 So they set out for the Indian stronghold.
-The insolent behavior of the warriors soon convinced the commissioners that Tobey Riddle's Young girls "dote" on the new red climax came when one of the Modocs demanded that all the soldiers be removed from the country and Prints with red backgrounds are Canby refused to grant the demand.
+The insolent behavior of the warriors soon convinced the commissioners that Tobey Riddle's warning had been a true one.
+The climax came when one of the Modocs demanded that all the soldiers be removed from the country and Prints with red backgrounds are Canby refused to grant the demand.

 A moment later the Indians drew concealed weapons and opened fire. and green motifs.
 You really must Canby, Thomas and Meacham were shot down.
-Dyar and Riddle fled It's the fashion to match hat and for their lives with the bullets whishandbag this season.
-Try carrying tling around them.
-Tobey Riddle out the idea in red straw or fabric, was clubbed to the ground but Capand don't forget to add a reti veil. tain Jack intervened to save her life.
-You will like red accents with your When a warrior started to scalp navy suit or redingote ensemble, and Meacham, who was still alive, she red accessories will add an exotic cried out "Soldiers coming!"
-Her quick wit saved Meacham's life, for the murderers immediately fled.
-The tragedy of the Lava Beds was
+Dyar and Riddle fled for their lives with the bullets whistling around them.
+Tobey Riddle was clubbed to the ground but Captain Jack intervened to save her life.
+When a warrior started to scalp quick wit saved Meacham's life, for the murderers immediately fled.
+The tragedy of the Lava Beds was over.

-Later Captain Jack and his warside of the head.
-It is this pretty riors were captured when some of headdress which has given inspira- the very Indians, who had called tion for a new fashion that some him a coward and forced him to conpredict will develop into an impor- sent to the attack on the commistant vogue during the coming sioners, turned traitor and revealed months.
+Later Captain Jack and his warriors were captured when some of headdress which has given inspira- the very Indians, who had called tion for a new fashion that some him a coward and forced him to consent to the attack on the commistant vogue during the coming sioners, turned traitor and revealed months.
 A noted American mil- his hiding place in the Lava Beds linery designer has devised a band to the soldiers.
 He and three oththat curves to fit the head.
 This is ers named Schonchin John, Black covered with ribbon, and at each Jim and Boston Charley were placed side flowers or ribbon bows are at- on trial for the murder of Canby and tached.
-You wear this fitted bandeau Thomas.
-On October 3, 1873, they like little girls used to wear round were hanged at Fort Klamath and as prisoners of war.
+You wear this fitted bandeau | Thomas.
+On October 3, 1873, they like little girls used to wear round were hanged at Fort Klamath and combs.
+This is a real help to those | 140 others were sent to Oklahoma as prisoners of war.